-This is an opportunity for students to spend one or two semesters of their second year or later year-studying at a university in a foreign country.
-Various programs are organized every year, and in some of those programs, students can participate as an intern at an amusement park, travel agency or hotel, and so on.
-Students in this program remain enrolled in SGJS without having to take a leave of absence.
+This is an opportunity for students to spend one or two semesters of their second year or a later year-studying at a university in a foreign country.
+Various programs are organized every year, including programs which students participate as an intern at an amusement park.
+Students will remain enrolled in SGJS when joining these programs and do not need to take a leave of absence.